 Due on July 15, 2014

-Burning Coal Theatre Company’s Artistic Director, Jerome Davis, and the NC Opera’s Executive Director, Eric Mitchko, will lead a remarkable 6 day/5 night visit to one of the American cultural gems, the world renowned Santa Fe Opera.
+Burning Coal Theatre Company’s Artistic Director, Jerome Davis, and the NC Opera’s General Director, Eric Mitchko, will lead a remarkable 6 day/5 night visit to one of the American cultural gems, the world renowned Santa Fe Opera.
 For details or to sign up, call Burning Coal at 919.834.4001 or call Coal’s own Hellena Schiavo at 703.508.0091.